Skip to content

 • Are there “cut-off” GPAs or standardized test scores below which applications are not considered?

 No. There are no “cut-off” GPAs or standardized test scores below which an application will not be considered in its entirety.
-We have no computational methods for making admission decisions, no mechanical shortcuts, no substitutes for careful assessment and good judgment.
+All complete applications will be reviewed.

 • Can you hold my application until my new LSAT and/or GRE score comes in?

-We are not able to hold a decision on your application for any additional test scores.
-Applications will be considered complete once we have received at least one score from the exam(s) indicated in your HLS application, and we have processed your complete CAS report along with all requisite materials.
+No. We are not able to hold a decision on your application for any additional test scores.
+Applications will be considered complete once we have received at least one LSAT or GRE score, and we have processed your complete CAS report along with all requisite materials.

 • How do I find out whether a document has been received or if my application is complete?

-You will receive individual emails when your application is received and when it is complete.
+You will receive an email when your application is complete.

 • Can you delete or change files I sent in my application?